Jieiku/abridge/content/overview-abridge/index.md

 There is an npm script to generate the file cache list and minification `npm run abridge`.
 My [netlify.toml](https://github.com/Jieiku/abridge/blob/master/netlify.toml) file automatically runs this npm script during site deployment, so everything is automatic.
 If Zola was able to template a js file then it might be possible to generate the list of cache files dynamically at build instead of relying on node/npm.

-To use a specific list of files instead of all files edit the `pwa_BASE_CACHE_FILES` entry in `config.toml`.
+To use a specific list of files instead of all files edit the `pwa_BASE_CACHE_FILES` entry in `zola.toml`.
 If even a single file in the cache list is missing then it wont pre cache the list, so it will only cache as you browse.
 (If just initially setting up, test with only a couple pages.)

-The PWA feature is also easy to disable by simply setting `pwa = false` in `config.toml`
+The PWA feature is also easy to disable by simply setting `pwa = false` in `zola.toml`

 ## Performance Optimization

 ### Javascript files

-All javascript can be disabled in `config.toml`:
+All javascript can be disabled in `zola.toml`:

 ```toml
 build_search_index = false